reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 React 19 adds support for custom elements and passes all tests on [Custom Elements Everywhere](https://custom-elements-everywhere.com/).

-During Server Side Rendering props passed to a custom element will render as attributes if their type is a `"string"`, `"number"`, or the value is `true`. props with type `"object"`, `"symbol"`, `"function"`, or value `false` will be omitted.
+During Server Side Rendering props passed to a custom element will render as attributes if their type is a `"string"`, `"number"`, or the value is `true`.
+Props with type `"object"`, `"symbol"`, `"function"`, or value `false` will be omitted.

 During Client Side Rendering props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.